top of page

 Outer Alchemy: Waidan

 Waidan encompasses practices associated with the creation of elixirs often containing herbal or chemical components external to the body.
-This process is complex and mysterious.
+This process is clandestine and complex.

 reading an old book in chinese